 Another option is to use one of the online grammar sites.
 You can try GrammarCheck or use Grammarly.
-I’ve even seen bloggers type their content in Word or other programs and then copy/paste it to their site when ready.
+I’ve even seen bloggers type their content in Word or Google Docs, then copy/paste it to their site when ready.

 The point is to take the time to very carefully review and edit your posts before you hit publish.
 Some of the most common errors include:

-- Typing the wrong from of there vs. their.
+- Typing the wrong form of there vs. their.

 - Saying I could care less when it should be couldn’t care less.

 You’ve probably heard the saying, “a picture is worth a thousand words.”
 That is also true in your blog posts.
 The photo on your post sends a message to your reader so that he or she instantly knows what the article is about.
 It should grab their attention and make them want to read more.

 All too often, bloggers forget to include an image, or they use the wrong one.
 The wrong photo can almost be even worse than having no image at all!
 You would not expect a dress company to use a picture of a man’s tie for advertising, correct?
 That holds for you as well.

 Not everyone can take photos.
 I get that.
 If you are not very good at photography, I advise against taking and using anything you shoot.
 Instead, pay someone to take them for you or use stock photos.